Debunking 4 Fears About Cloud Phone Solutions

 When most executives consider switching to a cloud-based phone solution, they initially start to picture everything that could go wrong.
 Outsiders could steal a phone and use it to hack into their network.
 Someone might listen in on their calls.
 And the biggest worry of all: Someone may tap into the system to make international calls, which would cost the business dearly.
 Phone security is critical so it is no wonder that people will be worried and with these phone security statistics it is an understandable worry.

 Why security isn’t a concern: Sophisticated cloud phone solutions have firmware built into their phones that have unique digital signatures.
 These signatures can’t be re-written, which means nobody outside the network can hack the system to place, listen to, or disrupt calls.
+This is How digital signatures work, and how they provide security.
 Additionally, they use SIP to encrypt signaling information.
 This means hackers can’t get authentication information from the call signaling to make their own calls or disrupt the VoIP service of the call.

 Fear #3: Surrendering system control to someone outside the business